 A partner can assign these roles:

-Full administration, which has privileges equivalent to a global admin, with the exception of managing MFA functionality through the Partner Center.
+Full administration, which has privileges equivalent to a global admin, with the exception of managing multi-factor authentication through the Partner Center.

 Limited administration, which has privileges equivalent to a helpdesk admin.